Vervain, Verbena officinalis L. hero image

 Vervain, Verbena officinalis L.

-When it comes to wise women’s herbs, I really have to include vervain, Verbena officinalis.
-This plant was praised in ancient times for its medicinal and magical properties.
-Vervain has been seen as a sacred herb and used during important rituals and ceremonies since ancient times.
-And that is striking for a herb which many people tend to overlook when they walk past it.
-She doesn’t really stand out with her small flowers and inconspicuous stem and leaf.
+When it comes to wise women’s herbs, I cannot but include vervain, Verbena officinalis.
+This plant has been praised since ancient times for its medicinal and magical properties.
+Back then, vervain was already seen as a sacred herb and used during important rituals and ceremonies.
+And that is quite a feat for a herb that many people overlook when walking by.
+It does not really stand out with her small flowers and inconspicuous stem and leaves.

 Healing effects of vervain, Verbena officinalis

-From a medical point of view, the focus of vervain’s effects is on digestion and mental well-being, but it also works on the respiratory system, kidneys and the female reproductive system.
-And that’s just mentioning a selection of uses.
-All in all, it’s a pleasant ally to have around.
+From a medicinal point of view, vervain’s focus is on digestion and mental well-being, but it also acts on the respiratory tract, kidneys and female reproductive system, plus a number of other common ailments.
+All in all, it’s a useful ally to have around.

 Magical properties of Verbena officinalis